fembrioni/fer-gx-multi-batch/README.md

 # fer-gx-multi-batch

-Validate multiple batches of data sources using Great Expectations Python Library.
+Validate multiple batches of an asset of a data source using Great Expectations Python Library.

 # Project context